jeremypeter/grunt-litmus/README.md

 Default value: `title of email`
 Required: `no`

 Adds subject line to Litmus test.
-If not set, then defaults to title of email.
-If `options.subject` and title of email are not set, then defaults to `yyyy/mm/dd`. _NOTE: Should only be used with a single src._
+If not set, then defaults to `<title>TITLE</title>`.
+If title not set, then defaults to `yyyy/mm/dd`

 #### options.delay
 Type: `Number`